carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

     ![Default website branch](../fig/default_website.png)

-3. The link to your repository's website will appear in the highlighted box.
+3. The link to your repository's website will appear in the highlighted box above.
 If you click the link  - your default browser will open and show your project website.
 If this does not happen, you should manually open your favourite web browser and paste the URL.

     ![Project website URL](../fig/website_url.png)